-To prequalify potential vendors to provide a specified type of procurement item, the District shall issue a request for qualifications.
-This request shall be published according to the notice requirements set forth above and shall state (1) the type of procurement item to which the request for qualifications relates, (2) the scope of work to be performed, (3) the instructions and the deadline for providing information in response to the request for qualifications, (4) the minimum criteria for prequalification, (5) the period of time during which the list of prequalified potential vendors will remain in effect, and (6) that during the time the list is in effect the District may limit participation in an invitation for bids or a request for proposals to the potential vendors that are prequalified to provide the specified type of procurement item.
+To prequalify potential vendors or rank professional service providers, the District shall issue a request for statement of qualifications.
+This request shall be published according to the notice requirements set forth above and shall state (1) the item or type of item to which the request for statement of qualifications relates, (2) the scope of work to be performed, (3) the instructions and the deadline for submitting a statement of qualifications, (4) the criteria the District will use to evaluate statements of qualifications, (5) whether it is a closed-ended or open-ended prequalification process, (6) for closed-ended prequalification, the period of time during which the list of prequalified potential vendors will remain in effect, (7) for open-ended prequalification, when a potential vendor may submit a statement of qualifications to be considered for inclusion on the prequalified vendors list, and (8)

+that the District may limit participation in an invitation for bids or a request for proposals to the potential vendors that are prequalified to provide the specified item or type of item.